trigger-corp/Forge-Documentation/source/config.rst

 package_names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, we create a package name for your app, something like ``io.trigger.forge.appname*``.
-Although your users aren't going to see this value, it can sometimes be useful if you need to use a particular package name, for example when updating a previous app that wasn't built on Forge.
+Although your users aren't going to see this value, it can sometimes be useful to be able to control it manually, for example when updating a previous app that wasn't built on Forge.

 ``package_names`` should be an object mapping a target name onto a package name, e.g.::